ESGF/esgf-installer/docs/autoinstall_usage.rst

 node.namespace                                      - Set to your reverse fqdn - Ex: gov.llnl (DEPRECATED)
-node.peer.group <esgf-test | esgf-dev | esgf-prod>  - Determines the node's peer group, i.e which federation the node will belong to esgf.index.peer                                     - Hostname of the index peer you wish to publish to mail.admin.address                                  - Email address that will receive notifications from the ESGF server publisher.db.user                                   - Name that will be created as a low privilege user account in Postgres for the ESGF Publisher esg.org.name                                        - Organization name that is used as the root ID when running the esgsetup binary.
+node.peer.group <esgf-test | esgf-dev | esgf-prod>  - Determines the node's peer group, i.e which federation the node will belong to esgf.index.peer                                     - Hostname of the index peer you wish to publish to esgf.idp.peer                                       - Hostname of the IDP peer which you will authenicate against for publishing and data access mail.admin.address                                  - Email address that will receive notifications from the ESGF server publisher.db.user                                   - Name that will be created as a low privilege user account in Postgres for the ESGF Publisher esg.org.name                                        - Organization name that is used as the root ID when running the esgsetup binary.
 Usually the name of the institution where the node is location (llnl, ipsl, etc.)